 Explore types of jobs

-This section of the Prospects website includes a large database with details of graduate-level jobs.
+Prospects includes a large database with details of graduate-level jobs.
 These include information on: the content of the job: entry requirements; training salary and conditions, typical employers and sources of vacancies

 Working Outside Academia

-This careers advice section of the jobs.ac.uk website contains a wide range of articles about options for PhD students outside academia, such as Moving from Academia to the Private Sector, PhD to a Career in Finance, Using Research Skills Outside Academia and Careers in Medical Research Charities.
+jobs.ac.uk contains a wide range of articles about options for PhD students outside academia, such as Moving from Academia to the Private Sector, PhD to a Career in Finance, Using Research Skills Outside Academia and Careers in Medical Research Charities.

 An academic career

-This site developed by the University of Manchester provides information on: working in lecturing/research; different career paths within academia; job-seeking strategies and the recruitment and selection process.
+Developed by the University of Manchester, An Academic Career provides information on: working in lecturing/research; different career paths within academia; job-seeking strategies and the recruitment and selection process.

-This website is aimed primarily at researchers in the arts and humanities but some of the profiles of doctoral graduates will be useful to researchers from other disciplines as well.
+(Archive site) aimed primarily at researchers in the arts and humanities, but some of the profiles of doctoral graduates will be useful to researchers from other disciplines as well.

 Knowledge Transfer Partnerships